fredrikskatland/osint_comments/crawler/README.md

 # E24 Crawler

-A web crawler for e24.no that identifies articles with comments, following clean architecture principles with separation of concerns.
+A web crawler for e24.no that identifies articles, following clean architecture principles with separation of concerns.

 ## Features

 - Crawls e24.no to find articles
-- Identifies articles with comments
+- Supports depth crawling to follow related articles
 - Stores article data in a SQLite database
 - Caches crawled URLs to avoid redundant processing
 - Command-line interface for easy usage
-- Integration with Kafka for publishing articles with comments
+- Integration with Kafka for publishing articles

 ## Architecture